Skip to main content

 20%

-In the clinical trial, most laboratory abnormalities had no clinical manifestations and did not require clinical intervention2
+In the clinical trial, most laboratory abnormalities had no clinical manifestations and did not require intervention1

-To learn more about AEs and management guidelines
+To learn more about adverse reactions and management guidelines

 Dosage